Fasguy/MinecraftToolbox/README.md

 ## Branches

-* trunk
+The versions in the branches of this repository are not considered `stable`.
 \
-The current, stable release version of the Toolbox.
-* dev
-\
-The cutting-edge, unstable version of the Toolbox.
+If you're looking for a specific version of the Minecraft Toolbox, then [check the tags](https://github.com/Fasguy/MinecraftToolbox/tags)